Northern Patrol: Mobilisation

 The Northern Patrol was re-established on 6 September 1939, three days after the start of the Second World War.
 Its area of operations was more extensive than during the First World War and included the areas north of Scotland and Ireland, between the north of Scotland and Norway, around Shetland, the Faeroe Islands and Iceland and the Denmark Strait between Iceland and Greenland.
 Armed merchant cruisers soon replaced the light and heavy cruisers.
 As in the First World War, warships from the Home Fleet or other commands were temporarily attached to the Northern Patrol.
 The force operated within the command area of the Vice-Admiral or Rear-Admiral Commanding in the Orkneys and Shetlands who administered the islands and commanded the defences of Scapa Flow but was not subordinate to him.

+Cruiser squadrons

+The newest of the cruisers had been built in 1921 and the rough seas of the North Atlantic imposed great wear on their hulls, engines and equipment.
+Aerials were brought down by ice, ships' boats smashed, paravanes were swept into the sea, torpedo tubes and gun mountings broken and steering gear damaged.
+The ships had been intended for North Sea operations and had to fuel more frequently than newer ships.
+Emerald coped best, being faster, built with a knuckled trawler bow and greater fuel capacity.
+The cruisers should have patrolled in parallel, east–west or north-east–south-west about 50 nmi apart in fine weather, closer during stormy periods, Three of the cruisers were always in harbour, refuelling and refitting, usually leaving only two ships in the 200 nmi between Shetland and the Faroes and three for the 250 nmi between the Faroes and Iceland.
+Soon after the war began, the Denmark Strait (200 nmi was added to the responsibilities of the Northern Patrol but by then the first of the AMCs were entering service, replacing the older cruisers first which were sent to less turbulent seas.